-Ayúdame3D wins the Solidarity award from TELVA magazine for its SuperKids project.
+Ayúdame3D wins TELVA magazine's Solidarity Award for its SuperKids project

->The Spanish social organisation receives the award for its project that delivers 3D printed prostheses to children in Spain.
+>The Spanish social organization receives the award for its project that delivers 3D printed trésdesis to children in Spain.

->Themes can be customised with different themes and are provided free of charge during the entire growth phase.
+> trésdesis can be customized with different themes and are provided free of charge throughout the growth stage.

 TELVA solidarity